percwg/perc-wg/double/draft-ietf-perc-double.md

-When using Flex FEC [@I-D.ietf-payload-flexible-fec-scheme] with double, the negotiation of double for the crypto is the out of band signaling that indicates that the repair packets MUST use the order of operations of SRTP followed by FEC when encrypting.
-This is to ensure that the original media is not reveled to the Media Distributor but at the same time allow the Media Distributor to repair media.
+When using Flex FEC [@I-D.ietf-payload-flexible-fec-scheme] with double, the negotiation of double for the crypto is the out of band signalling that indicates that the repair packets MUST use the order of operations of SRTP followed by FEC when encrypting.
+This is to ensure that the original media is not revealed to the Media Distributor but at the same time allow the Media Distributor to repair media.
 When encrypting a packet that contains the Flex FEC data, which is already encrypted, it MUST be encrypted in repair mode packet.